dtidmarsh/graphicsml/README.md

 # graphicsml
-A collection of resources for computer graphics and machine learning.
+A collection of resources for the intersection of computer graphics and machine learning.

 Please feel free to submit a pull request with additional resources.